- The process of simultaneously laying employees off and making new hires needs to be navigated cautiously.

 You and your leadership team should inform the remaining employees that layoffs took place and the reasons behind them.
 If possible, present this news in person, such as in an all-staff meeting.
-For large, remote or widely dispersed teams, a video conference can be appropriate.
+For large, remote or widely dispersed teams, a video conference may be appropriate.

-Impact Group gives these tips for how leaders should communicate with their remaining team members:
+Consider these tips for how leaders should communicate with their remaining team members:

 - Listen to your team’s concerns, let them vent, and acknowledge their fears with compassion and authenticity.

 - Describe a future vision for employees, their roles, the team and the company as a whole.

 You may be embarrassed or reluctant to share the news with the public, but your reduction in force could be helpful for customers to know about, particularly if it may impact their service or delivery timing.
 Provide your managers, sales professionals and any customer-facing staff with scripts on what to say so they are equipped to handle tough conversations.